woegster/libESRI/README.md

 This was the situation that lead to the development of ESRI.

 ## The Solution
 Integrate a telnet server into the application as frontend replacement.
-With this the code you write can always easily be executed.
 *Disclaimer: It's of course still a hack and you should not need it in the first place*

 ## Usage